kyma-project/kyma/docs/event-bus/08-01-configure-default-channelprovisioner.md

 type: Details
 ---

-# Overview

-Kyma comes with NATSS as its default ClusterChannelProvisioner.
-You can see the configuration details in the [default-channel-webhook](../../resources/knative-eventing/charts/knative-eventing/templates/eventing.yaml) ConfigMap.
+Kyma comes with NATS Streaming as its default ClusterChannelProvisioner.
+You can see the configuration details in the [`default-channel-webhook`](../../resources/knative-eventing/charts/knative-eventing/templates/eventing.yaml) ConfigMap.

-As an operator, it is possible to use a different messaging middleware other than NATS Streaming for Kyma eventing.
-This is achieved by configuring a ClusterChannelProvisioner which will connect to the running messaging middleware.
-Then next would be to configure the `default-channel-webhook` to use that particular ClusterChannelProvisioner.
+You can use a different messaging middleware, other than NATS Streaming, as the Kyma eventing operator.
+To achieve that, configure:
+- A ClusterChannelProvisioner that connects with the running messaging middleware
+- The `default-channel-webhook` to use that particular ClusterChannelProvisioner

-Below are some examples and their configuration details.
+Read about the examples and the configuration details.

-### In-memory-channel
+## In-memory channel
-Follow this [guide](https://github.com/knative/eventing/tree/master/config/provisioners/in-memory-channel) to to add an in-memory ClusterChannelProvisioner.
+Follow this [guide](https://github.com/knative/eventing/tree/master/config/provisioners/in-memory-channel) to add an in-memory ClusterChannelProvisioner.

 > **NOTE**: Before installing this provisioner, add the following annotation to the [`podTemplate.Spec`](https://github.com/knative/eventing/blob/master/config/provisioners/in-memory-channel/in-memory-channel.yaml#L107) in the `in-memory-channel-controller` Deployment to remove the Istio sidecar.